ChrisDeFreitas/guitarjoe/README.md

 - resolved: clicking a fretbar with a button no longer activates button.onclick because user should click button.
 This prevents accidental button clicks on iPad/iPhone.
 - created Fret.jsx to simplify and consolidate FrePnl.render()
 - FretSelect scale matches now match against all scales
-- AboutDlg update: made headings standout to improved readability
+- AboutDlg update: made headings standout to improve readability
 - added spin animations to buttons
 - synchronized and optimized animations